 Efficient management: Help organizations manage their data more efficiently.
 For example, they can use metadata tags to automate the classification of new data and apply appropriate security controls automatically.

-Highlighting the importance of data classification with real-world scenarios
+The importance of data classification, using real-world scenarios

 These scenarios illustrate the critical role of data classification in protecting sensitive data, ensuring regulatory compliance, and enhancing the overall security posture of organizations across various industries.